min2ha/ukwa-site/content/target/60354/index.en.md

   "start_date": "2018-01-17T09:00:00Z"
 }

-# FISP: Independent guidance for the Information Society

 FISP, or Foundation for Information Society Policy.
 A think tank that is entirely independent of political parties, communications & network providers and any other commercial interests in technologies, products and services.

 FISP exists to formulate inputs for policy and regulatory development with the over-riding objective of encouraging maturity in the digitalised economy – our ‘Information Society’.